-What is Computer Software Assurance (CSA) and why are the FDA transitioning from traditional Computer System Validation?
+What Is Computer Software Assurance (CSA) and Why Is the FDA Transitioning From Traditional Computer System Validation?

 As its regulatory approach continues to mature, the FDA intends to focus on direct impact systems and not on indirect systems.
 The change allows manufacturers to focus testing rigor on areas that directly impact patient safety and device quality, as: